Skip to content

 Factors that affect compensation amounts include:

-If you believe you may have a case against Monsanto/Bayer related to Roundup exposure, it's crucial to consult an experienced attorney who can evaluate your specific situation and help you understand the potential compensation you might be eligible for.
+If you believe you may have a case against Monsanto/Bayer related to Roundup exposure, you must consult an experienced Roundup lawsuit lawyer who can evaluate your specific situation and help you understand the potential compensation you might receive.

 Contact an Experienced Lawyer to Discuss Your Roundup Cancer Case